Heritage Royal Agricultural Society of NSW Royal Agricultural Society of NSW Skip to main content

 The Heritage Centre's collection is constantly growing.
 Donations are the life-blood of the Heritage Centre, which offers climate-controlled storage and professional staff to preserve its treasures.
 Donations that fit within the RAS Collection policy are gratefully received throughout the year.
 As an archive, records, photographs, ephemera and memorabilia created by the Society are continually added to the collection.

 The RAS Heritage Centre conducts research at a cost of $40 per hour (or part thereof) including GST (or $25 for Members of the RAS) with the first half hour free.
 Alternatively, you are able to make an appointment to visit the archives and conduct research yourself at no cost.
 If you would like to visit the archives please contact us to make an appointment.
-We are open 9am - 5pm Monday to Friday.

 Common research enquiries include competition results, competition and commercial exhibitor information, images, property histories and records of volunteers and Office bearers of the Society.